ArminJo/ServoEasing/README.md

 # Internals
 The API accepts degrees or microseconds as float or integer values, but internally only microseconds (or units (= 4.88 &micro;s) if using PCA9685 expander) and not degrees are used to speed up things.<br/>

+If you do not specify an initial position with attach, **the first attach** moves servo to DEFAULT_PULSE_WIDTH (90 degree | 1500 us).
+This behavior is implemented by the underlying Servo library.
+Following attaches just use the last position of this Servo.

 <br/>

 # Supported Arduino architectures